 If you believe there is a hardware malfunction, please come into the center, or send an email message to firstname.lastname@example.org.

 Access to these systems in not supported through the central KU Information Technology system.
 Consultants at KU's help line, 864-8080, do not know anything about our systems and they will not be able to help you.
 There is no point in filing bug reports with them!

 Registration is Required

-Registration with CRMDA is required for people who seek access to the HPC cluster or to use the ResStat remote desktop workstations.
+Registration with CRMDA is required for people who seek access to the HPC Linux cluster or to use the ResStat remote desktop workstations.
 People who want to have write permission on the CRMDA file shares (see "shared storage" below) must be registered.
 Please do so in person at the offices of the CRMDA.